Malta Study Visa Requirements

 Certificate which vouches for the commitment to accommodate, in the form of a harmonized form filled in by the host/institution and stamped by the competent authority in Malta, according to the provisions laid down in its national legislation.

-Temporary Residence Card (TRC)
+Temporary Residence Permit (TRP)

 Contact the Admissions & Recruitment Office